UnivLille-Meta/IMT-Advanced-OOP/additional-resources/bloc/bloc-widget-tutorial.md

 	self label: 'Input'
 ```

-We should obtain now a widget similar to the one show in Fig *@input2@*.
+We should obtain now a widget similar to the one show in the following Figure:

 ![With a label and a value. %anchor=input2&width=50](figures/Input2.png)